intel/neural-compressor/docs/source/migration.md

     resume: /path/to/a/specified/snapshot/file       # optional. if specified, resume from tuning history.
 ```

-In Intel Neural Compressor 2.X, most of config information could be set via the `PostTrainingQuantConfig`.
+In Intel Neural Compressor 2.X, we integrate the `conf.yaml` into `main.py` to save the user's effort to write the `conf.yaml`, that most of config information could be set via the `PostTrainingQuantConfig`.
 The corresponding information should be written as follows,
 ```python
 from neural_compressor.config import PostTrainingQuantConfig, TuningCriterion, AccuracyCriterion